juriad/advent2021/README.md

 I was greatly surprised that it worked the on the first try.
 I had to solve the second part later in the evening because I was interrupted by a family visit.

+## Day 19 - Groovy

+I always used Groovy as part of Gradle.
+It is very similar to Java; the major difference being how closures are written.
+I did not have much time today so I was not even trying to learn idiomatic Groovy.
+Maybe that was the reason why the language feels like it does not bring anything useful.
+I was actually missing records of Lombok from Java.

+The task was hard.
+I was not even trying to optimize anything because it just runs but it takes 96 seconds.
+My solution is basically brute-force with minor pruning.
+I would like to know what the optimum solution would be - but first I will think about it a bit longer.

 # Lists

 ## Language pool